shraddhayelamarthy/world_time_app/README.md

+## WorldtimeApp
-This Flutter code serves as the foundation for an elegantly designed mobile application, meticulously crafted to afford users the capability to seamlessly explore the current time across various international locations.
-The app, adorned with a refined user interface, features a curated list of pre-defined countries, allowing users to effortlessly access and view the precise time in each selected destination with a single tap.
+Certainly!
+The provided Flutter code forms the basis of a mobile app designed for users to easily check the current time in different countries.
+The app has a straightforward and polished look, presenting a list of countries that users can choose from.
+With just a tap, users can view the current time in their selected destination.
+## Implementation
+.
+Make sure to download android studio and flutter
+.
+"After downloading, unzip the file that contains Dart files within the Flutter framework.
+Open these files using the appropriate Integrated Development Environment (IDE)."